exercism/julia/concepts.wip/tuples/about.md

 - Tuples are not required to be homogeneous: the type of each element is stored independently.
 - Tuples are immutable.

+Immutability allows more compiler optimizations and makes tuples more performant than vectors, so they should be preferred in cases where mutability is not necessary.

 ```julia-repl
 julia> t = (3, 5.2, "xyz")
 (3, 5.2, "xyz")